 Nan McCarthy, creator of impeccably detailed fine art, has loved art since she was able to hold a crayon.
 Even at an early age, she preferred the skinny crayons, no doubt a precursor to her current use of very teeny paintbrushes.
+She was fortunate that her parents kept her well supplied with paper and the largest available box of crayons.
 Her mother, who came from a family of artists, was her first art teacher.
+Despite the fact that the elementary school art teacher liked students to “express themselves” with dribbles, scribbles, and blots on paper (this was the Fifties, when abstract art was in favor), Nan preferred realistic subjects, drawing the suburban streets and houses where she grew up.
 She took her first formal training during summer vacation with a local professional watercolor artist while she was in high school.
-She minored in Studio Art at Wells College, which led to Nan being awarded a work-study scholarship for one year at the Brooklyn Museum Art School.
-Over the years, she has studied with a number of different teachers.
-Several years ago, Nan retired from her day job, enabling her to realize a life-long dream of devoting her time to art.
+By that time, in order to leave room for a heavy course load of science, math, and languages, art was relegated to whatever time was available after the homework was completed.
+She attended Wells College and was thrilled to learn that math majors could use Studio Art as a minor.
+This, in turn, led to Nan being awarded a work-study scholarship for one year at the Brooklyn Museum Art School, where, to avoid the ubiquitous abstract art, she took life drawing.

-Her work is in collections in Arizona, California, Florida, Louisiana, Maine, Maryland, Massachusetts, Missouri, New Hampshire, New Jersey, New York, Rhode Island, South Carolina, and England.
+Her work is in collections in Arizona, California, Connecticut, Florida, Indiana, Louisiana, Maine, Maryland, Massachusetts, Missouri, New Hampshire, New Jersey, New York, Rhode Island, South Carolina, Virginia, and England.
 Over the years, her paintings have won several awards.
 She is a Signature Member of the International Society of Acrylic Painters (formerly National Acrylic Painters' Association) an Associate Member of The Miniature Painters, Sculptors & Gravers Society of Washington, D.C.
-(MPSGS), and holds memberships in The Association of Miniature Artists, the Hillsborough Area Artisans, and the National Oil & Acrylic Painters’ Society (NOAPS).
+(MPSGS), and a member of The Association of Miniature Artists.